The girl who went to draw water in the Stone Age—where is she now?

 While progress has been made over many years on gender equality and women's rights, women and girls around the world still face horrific discrimination and violence.

 Horrible Child Abuse, Female Genital Mutilation (FGM)

 Female Genital Mutilation (FGM) is a procedure in which part or all of a woman's genitals are cut with a sharp tool, performed at the stage of coming-of-age ceremony.
-Because the procedure is very unhygienic and dangerous, in the short term, you are exposed to the risk of death, bacterial infection, and sexually transmitted diseases due to excessive bleeding, and in the long term, you may experience irregular menstruation, infertility, hormonal abnormalities, uterine bleeding, and psychological trauma.
+Because the procedure is very unhygienic and dangerous, in the short term, a woman is exposed to the risk of death, bacterial infection, and sexually transmitted diseases due to excessive bleeding, and in the long term, she may experience irregular menstruation, infertility, hormonal abnormalities, uterine bleeding, and psychological trauma.